Inclusive education in Latin America: Combining traditional programmes with new approaches

 In Latin America as a whole, the most traditional programmes – mainly built around the concepts of equity and quality – exist side by side with those reflecting renewed sensibilities and approaches, through such themes as Education for Sustainable Development (ESD), comprehensive citizenship education, intercultural bilingual education and ICTs, and academic inclusion.
 Rather than being anchored in one unified approach, the new agendas tend more to combine together, stacking on top of one another and adding up to a sum of divided trends, projects and interventions.
 They are predominantly based on educational provision and maintain a fairly marginal relationship with the core of the education system (i.e. its essence and substance).
 The Education Agenda 2030 presents an alternative to a programme of accumulated themes and places Education for Sustainable Development (ESD) and Global Citizenship Education (GCED) at the core of formal, non-formal and informal education through comprehensive measures and academic support.

 Furthermore, the incorporation of new subjects to the regional agenda has not induced a rethinking of what is understood in the field of inclusive education or what the options and the paths needed to achieve greater equity and quality truly involves.
 For example, with respect to achieving intercultural bilingual education, we should ask ourselves whether this is rooted in references and curriculum frameworks common to all or, alternatively, requires separate curricula.
 Likewise, when considering inclusion, if we should aim to deal with the specific nature of groups linked to intercultural bilingual education with or without a base in universal policies or what type of universalism this should be based on; or rather, whether equity involves guaranteeing access to education for these groups or differentiating curriculum approaches and pedagogic strategies to lend education meaning and relevance for them.

 Generally speaking, education systems are immersed in a variety of actions that seek to overcome the lack or inadequacy of common conceptual threads among the various educational levels.
 It is possible to consider this while still acknowledging the lack of unified policy frameworks and the ordering of priorities.
 In any case, education systems are often constructed more in terms of service providers as opposed to providers of learning opportunities.

 Focusing in and beyond the education system

-Within the field of inclusive education, there are a variety of approaches, policies and interventions that may place the responsibility for the achievement of inclusion outside the education system and instead on those systems that assimilate people with special needs.
-The multiple foundations of inclusive education policies reflect an adaptable concept that generally lacks its own meaning and projection but instead serves the purpose of other policies.
+Within the field of inclusive education, there are various approaches, policies, and interventions that can shift the responsibility for achieving inclusion from the education system to other systems that accommodate individuals with special needs.
+The diverse foundations of inclusive education policies demonstrate a flexible concept that often lacks a clear definition and direction of its own but rather serves the objectives of other policies.